vbauer/houdini/README.md

 **Houdini** is a simple and humane type conversion system for Spring framework, which allows you to prevent a lot of unnecessary code.

-When you work with Spring Conversion API, you have to implement each converter as a separate class.
+When you work with [Spring Type Conversion](http://docs.spring.io/spring/docs/current/spring-framework-reference/html/validation.html#core-convert) API, you have to implement each converter as a separate class.
 It produces a lot of excessive code.
 Houdini allows you to aggregate different converters in a single place and re-use common logic without additional classes.

 *The project was named in honor of Harry Houdini (born Erik Weisz, later Ehrich Weiss or Harry Weiss) who was a Hungarian-American illusionist and stunt performer, noted for his sensational escape acts.*